 What are key topics in cities?
 Demand-side stuff, well-being stuff, infrastructure lock-in stuff.

 As the literature expands it becomes progressively more difficult to grasp the overall topic space of a scientific field.
 This is particularly the case for the urban studies, where a diverse array of topics are divided among various epistemic communities 1.
 We therefore turn to natural language processing methods to outline the scope of mitigation research being carried out on cities.
 Using the identified case studies we construct a matrix of documents and the words they contain (abstracts only), factorising to obtain the ‘topics’ that describe commonly co-occurring words across the document set (see methods).
 In essence, machine reading software discovers the latent themes that permeate the document set and categorises each document accordingly, substituting for the laborious task of reading and tagging each article by hand.
+Moreover, the unsupervised ‘learning’ of the topics reduces subjectivity in the choice of categories (see methods for details).

 Figure 3: Urban case study cities and topics by region